How to Keep Hair Color from Fading

 don’t over-tone your hair

-I’m definitely guilty of over-toning my hair, so learn from my mistakes.
-You only need to do this every 5 washes or so, and if you also have trouble with toner over-correcting your hair, use a toning conditioner instead of shampoo as it can be a little more subtle.
+I’ve definitely been guilty of over-toning my hair, so learn from my mistakes.
+You only need to do this every 5 washes or so.
+If you also have trouble with toner over-correcting your hair, use a toning conditioner instead of shampoo as it can be a little more subtle.
 My favorite purple toner is the Heart of Glass Rich Conditioner by Davines, as it cancels out yellow tones, but DP Hue also has a great blue conditioner that cancels out orange tones, is gentle, and won’t stain your scalp or leave you with a blue tint.
+I also recommend toning conditioners over shampoos because they’re more hydrating, less harsh, and work just as well as toning shampoos.

 wash your hair less

 I hear this all the time from my stylist, so I want to share it with you, although this is one tip I just can’t follow.
-I mentally need to wash my hair daily, so I do, but if you can go a few days between washes, it keeps your scalp healthy so you don’t have excess build up or a dry scalp.
-Be careful to not over-do the dry shampoo though, which can dull-out your roots, even if it says it’s clear.
+I mentally need to wash my hair daily, so I do, but if you can go a few days between washes, it keeps your scalp healthy because the natural oils can do their thing; you won’t end up with excess build-up or a dry scalp.
+Be careful to not over-do the dry shampoo though, which can dull-out your roots, even if the product itself is clear.

 use a quality hair mask

 One of the major causes of dull color is dried out hair.
 Keep your hair healthy and add vibrancy and shine by using a mask weekly.
 I love this one by Ouai because you can buy it at Target or Ulta, but this mask was my go-to for years; it’s less than $15 and lasts a long time.
-It’s good to use a mask at least once a month, especially if you’ve been out in the sun or used hot tools frequently.
-Every other week or so, I’ll remember to apply it about a half hour before I shower so it has extra time to soak in, or I’ll apply a leave-in conditioner during the day and wash it out that evening.
+It’s good to use a mask at least twice a month, especially if you’ve been out in the sun or used hot tools frequently.
+Every other week or so, I’ll remember to apply it about a half hour before I shower so it has extra time to soak in.
+If I’m short on time and can’t sit around, I’ll apply a leave-in conditioner during the day, throw my hair in a bun, and wash it out that evening.

 use heat protectant

 It wasn’t until I switched to a newer curling iron that I realized how important heat protectant is.
-Hot tools get so hot nowadays that they really can fry and damage your hair; a major warning sign is if your hair smells different after you curl it.
+Hot tools get so hot nowadays that they really can fry and damage your hair.
+A major warning sign to take note of is if your hair smells different after you curl it.
 Mine did, so I started using this heat protectant and it really does keep your hair from getting excessively damaged, especially if you curl or straighten your hair multiple times a week.